Laboratory Introduction

 Principal Investigator Bio

-Dr. Yutao Wang earned his Bachelor's degree from Lanzhou University and his Ph.D. from Peking University, followed by postdoctoral training at Harvard Medical School.
-In June 2025, he joined CIMR as an Assistant Investigator.
+Dr. Yutao Wang earned his Bachelor’s degree from Lanzhou University and his Ph.D. from Peking University, followed by postdoctoral training at Harvard Medical School.
+In June 2025, he joined CIMR as a Principal Investigator.
 Dr. Wang has served as the lead investigator for projects funded by the NSFC Young Scientist Program and the Fundamental Research Funds for the Central Universities.
 He has published five papers as first or co-first author in prestigious international journals, including Immunity (two papers), Molecular Cell, Hepatology, and Cell Metabolism, which have garnered widespread recognition and citations (>1200).
 He currently serves as a Young Editorial Board Member for Rheumatology and Autoimmunity.

 Key Research Directions